I love Costco.

 A few years ago, Costco started realizing that they could devote a small section of the warehouse to shelves “saleable” items rather than sending them back to the vendor or a liquidator.
 There are enormous price cuts on these returns and you might even find something you missed before it was sold out!

 The special section in most Costcos will be in the hardline items, near automotive and household goods.
 That’s where it is in our local Costco… though surprisingly that’s next to the bread, which is not hard. 🙂

-The only exception are the Seafood Road Shows, the dates of the next Seafood Road Show are posted in signs above the refrigerated meat cases.
+The regional offices make these determinations and then it flows down to the warehouse level.
+The only exception is the Seafood Road Show.
+The dates of the next Seafood Road Show are posted in signs above the refrigerated meat cases.